Governance - MGE Energy, Inc. - Madison, Wisconsin

 Through strategic planning and a consistent, careful approach, MGE Energy is well positioned to manage risk.
 The board is involved in the process of overseeing the primary operational, financial and regulatory risks facing MGE Energy and its regulated utility, MGE.
 Trends in economic, business and commodity market conditions; legislative and regulatory initiatives and their potential or actual effects upon operations and capital expenditures; information technology systems and cyber security; and operational issues are recurring matters considered by the board in the course of its regular meetings.

-MGE Energy's directors initiate discussion at any time, either directly or through the lead director, on any areas of concern, including risk identification and assessment, controls, management and oversight.
+The company's comprehensive approach to risk management encourages directors to initiate discussion at any time, either directly or through the Lead Independent Director, on any areas of concern, including risk identification and assessment, controls, management and oversight.
+The board and MGE management have created a culture of sustainability, responsibility and risk management.
 MGE management regularly presents to the board on issues of strategic importance and conducts periodic revisions of risks enterprise-wide under board oversight.

 The Federal Energy Regulatory Commission (FERC) has jurisdiction, under the Federal Power Act, over certain accounting practices and certain other aspects of MGE’s business.
 MGE Energy’s subsidiaries also are subject to regulation under local, state and federal laws regarding air and water quality and solid waste disposal.